Fynn’s face hurt.

-There was a pop and fizzle in the air, and the group turned just as Sionis Sepher materialized out of thin air nearby.
-He turned to face them all and gave a sly grin.
+There was a pop and fizzle in the air, and the group turned just as I, Sionis Sepher, materialized out of thin air.
+I turned to face them all and gave a sly grin.

-“It worked,” he said proudly.
+“It worked,” I said proudly.
 “The Legion is moving more troops out of Antorus.”

-“The assault,” Sionis replied.
+“The assault,” I replied.
 “We’re going to start moving our troops toward the staging grounds.
 By the time they realize what’s happening we’ll already be in position.
 This is it, everyone.
 It’s happening.”

 “A’right, well beam us up then, yeah?” the dwarf asked.

-Sionis waved a hand and a portal snapped open in front of them.
-“All aboard,” he said.
+I waved a hand and a portal snapped open in front of them.
+“All aboard.”

-When Fÿnn stepped out of the portal, Iliera was the first in line.
-She wrapped in up in a big hug and looked him over for a moment, her smile vanishing when she saw the scar running up his face.
+When Fynn stepped out of the portal, Iliera was the first in line.
+She wrapped him in a big hug and looked him over for a moment, her smile vanishing when she saw the scar running up his face.